4 Kids’ Oral Motor Exercises for Muscle Weakness

 If you suspect an oral motor disorder, your pediatrician can refer you to a speech-language pathologist (SLP) who can properly diagnose your child.

-The therapist will interview you to see what you are noticing at home, but will also perform an oral motor assessment on your child.
+The therapist will interview you to see what you are noticing at home, but will also perform an assessment on your child.

 This assessment may include the following: